DataCanvasIO/Hypernets/docs/source/hyperctl.md

 print(params)
 ```

-put the minimum jobs' specification config into a file `batch.json`:
+- You could get a list of parameters.
+Select the parameters you would like to configure and filled in the minimum jobs' specification config (e.g., `learning_rate`).
+Then you could get the `batch.json` file:
 ```json
 {
     "jobs": [